 Joe was selling those, too.

 She made me write: My name is Chris Pasquetelli, and I’m a cheater.
-My name is Chris Pasquetelli, and I’m a cheater… for the rest of the next period.
-I began to sweat from the chalk in my hands and the repeated squeaking on the board.
-I caught dry heaves beneath an album by 10,000 Maniacs.
-My teeth and fingernails began to scream like boiling lobsters.
-I had to flatter my way out.
+My name is Chris Pasquetelli, and I’m a cheater… It went on for the whole period.
+I began to sweat from the chalk in my hands.
+The first squeak on the board caused a dry heave.

-But she ignored me for the rest of the period.
+But she ignored me for the rest of the time being.

-After she released me, I began to run to the nearest bathroom to hold my hands under cold water.
-That water couldn’t relieve the anxiety, but it washed the chalk from my hands, but my hands were still dry with guilt.
+After she released me, I began to run to the nearest bathroom.
+I held my hands under cold water.
+That water couldn’t relieve the anxiety.
+It washed the chalk from my hands, but my hands were still dry with guilt.

-Ling found me there, a foreign exchange student from China with a flattop who wore Polo shirts.
+Ling found me in there.
+He was a foreign exchange student from China.
+He had a flattop and wore Polo shirts.
 His English was very fluent.
 “I heard what happened,” he said.

 “She made me use the chalkboard,” I said.
 “It was torture.”